DanJtl/gladiator_king/README.md

 ![Battle](images/battle.jpg)

 ### **Play Again**
-When the player is dead or has defeated the enemy, the player has a choice to play another match or leave the game.
+When the player is dead, or the player has defeated the enemy, the player has a choice to play another match or leave the game.

 ![Play Again](images/play_again.jpg)